-- If patient or observer can verify when the first symptoms began, use that time. - If a patient awakens with a stroke, the time of onset is when they last went to bed.
+- If the patient or observer can verify when the first symptoms began, use that time. - If a patient awakens with a stroke, the time of onset is when they last went to bed.

-Patients with a shorter time to thrombolysis administration have a higher likelihood of good outcome.
+Patients with a shorter time to thrombolysis administration have a higher likelihood of a good outcome.
 Therefore, expediting care may greatly impact your patient.

-Check eligibility for on-label (US and elsewhere) use of IV thrombolysis:
+Check eligibility for on-label use of IV thrombolytics (United States and elsewhere):

 - Diagnosis of ischemic stroke causing measurable neurological deficit.
-Tip: ask the patient if the deficit is disabling to them can they carry out all of their normal and enjoyable activities as they could before this event? - Onset less than 3 hours before initiating thrombolysis - Patient is at least 18 years of age (see section on Pediatric Stroke)
+Tip: ask the patient if the deficit is disabling to them can they carry out all of their normal and enjoyable activities as they could before this event? - Onset less than 3 hours before initiating thrombolytic agents - Patient is at least 18 years of age (see ENLS module on Pediatric Stroke)

-Alteplase is the only FDA-approved tPA for use in acute ischemic stroke in the U.S. However, the 2018 AHA/ASA Acute Ischemic Stroke Guidelines now give tenecteplase 0.4 mg/kg single IV bolus a class 2b recommendation as an alternate medication.
+Alteplase is the only FDA-approved IV thrombolytic for use in acute ischemic stroke in the United States.
+However, tenecteplase 0.25 mg/kg (maximum dose 25 mg) given as a single IV bolus may be used as an alternative IV thrombolytic agent.

-Absolute Exclusion Criteria if positive:
+Absolute exclusion criteria if positive: